-Thus, the draft Implementing Technical Standards should set out the requirements for:
+Therefore, the final draft implementing technical standards should set out the requirements for:

-- (a) the designation of contact points by competent authorities; and - (b) the timeframe and details on the process for the submission of the consultation notice and the provision of response, which is meant to ensure a timely assessment of the proposed acquisition.
+- (a) the designation of contact points by competent authorities; and - (b) the timeframe and details of the process for the submission of the consultation notice and the provision of the response, which is meant to ensure a timely assessment of the proposed acquisition.

-To ensure that the process is as effective as possible, the draft Implementing Technical Standards should also provide templates for the consultation notice and for the response from the requested authority.
-Finally, the ITS should also clarify the language and means of communication to be used for the provision of mutual feedback for the assessment of the acquisitions.
+To ensure that the process is as effective as possible, the final draft implementing technical standards should also provide templates for the consultation notice and for the response from the requested authority.
+Finally, the ITS should also clarify the language and means of communication to be used for the provision of information under the ITS.